rmwferguson/markdown-cv/index.md

 __INTECOL__ (2013) London.
 Inﬂuence of microbial community structure on performance of anaerobic digestion.

-__society for general Microbiology, sping conference__ (2012) Dublin.
+__society for general Microbiology, Spring conference__ (2012) Dublin.
 Inﬂuence of stress events on microbial communities in anaerobic digesters.

 ### Posters